All Products

 Select Allow.

 In this example, Prepend AS Path is selected and 65525, 65526, and 65527 are specified.
-This reduces the priority of the VPC CIDR block that the VBR advertises to the data center.
+This reduces the priority of the VPC CIDR block that the VBR instance advertises to the data center.

-• Policy Priority: Enter 40.
+• Set Policy Priority to 40.

-• Direction: Select Egress Regional Gateway.
+• For Direction, select Egress Regional Gateway.

-• Match Conditions:
+• Match conditions:

-• Route Prefix: Enter the VPN IP addresses 192.168.10.136/32 and 192.168.40.159/32, and select Exact Match.
+• Route Prefix: Select Exact Match and enter the VPN IP addresses of the on-premises gateway device: 192.168.10.136/32 and 192.168.40.159/32.

-• Policy Action: Select Reject.
+• Set Policy Action to Reject.

 Step c: Verify the encryption setting